rigetti/libquil-sys/README.md

 Quicklisp has a [local projects mechanism](http://blog.quicklisp.org/2018/01/the-quicklisp-local-projects-mechanism.html) which we'll be using to build `quilc` with it's dependencies.
 By default, this directory is `$HOME/quicklisp/local-projects`.
-If you want to use something different, you need to add to make sure `$HOME/.sbclrc` contains the following (replace `$LISP_WORKSPACE` with the actual value):
+If you want to use something different, you need to make sure `$HOME/.sbclrc` contains the following (replace `$LISP_WORKSPACE` with the actual value):

 ```lisp